oscdev-io/birdplan/docs/protocol-ospf.md

 * `connected` routes are kernel device routes for the interfaces listed.
 A list of interfaces must be provided.
 This can be a pattern like `eth*`.

-* `kernel` routes are those statically added to the kernel.
+* `kernel` routes are those added to the kernel.
+This excludes kernel default routes.

+* `kernel_default` routes are default routes added to the kernel.

 * `static` routes are those setup in the static protocol.

-* `default` allows the redistribution of the default route, it must still come from somewhere, so this option alone is useless.
+This excludes static default routes.

+* `static_default` routes are default routes setup in the static protocol.

+* `ospf_default` allows the redistributing of OSPF default routes we receive.
+By default we do not redistribute OSPF default routes.

 An example of this configuration can be found below...